-Cruise ship tourism offers new opportunities for Tasmanian tourism businesses, especially those with tours or attractions.
+Cruise ship tourism offers opportunities for Tasmanian tourism businesses, especially those offering tours or attractions.

 Three major cruise lines dominate the global cruise industry, controlling 80% of the market with 17 brands: